tomsterBG/tomsterbg.github.io/_posts/2025-08-27-how-to-contribute-to-godot.md

 - Make videos.
 Be it promotional, tutorials, showing an addon and explaining how to use it, explaining a feature of Godot, showing how you work with the engine normally, etc.
 - Make forum posts that explain how to do this and that.
 - Contribute to addons made for Godot, most have a Github repository.
 Find bugs, request features, add features, say thanks.

+Now, let's dive into the specifics.

+# I can't compile the engine

+I can't too, don't worry.
+My laptop gets so hot that it simply crashes.
+Github has a solution for this.

+Godot automatically builds `artifacts`.
+To find them, go to the Godot Github page and look at [the commits](https://github.com/godotengine/godot/commits/master/).
+Look for a colored dot or check with a number like `20/20`.
+Clicking that opens a menu saying "All checks have passed" or something else, depending on the status of the checks.
+From there you can click on details and in this new interface, click on summary.
+Scroll to the bottom and you'll see downloadable artifacts.

+There are multiple types of artifacts.
+Some are editors, some are templates.
+The editors are the engine itself, and the templates are how you export your game to other people, for example on itch or Steam.
+I'm not familiar with how custom templates work, so i'll stick to editors.

+I personally use the only downloadable editor on Linux as of now, which is the Mono (basically normal editor, but also supports C# with .NET).
+Other editors are compiled, but the Github automation file says something like `artifact = false` which means that build won't be downloadable.
+You can easily change that, but only if you find where it is.